fxlrnrpt/pydra/README.md

 2. `$CWD/configs` - Current working directory
 3. `configs` - Relative to the script directory

 **Config discovery and shadowing**: PydraConf discovers configs from ALL existing directories.
 Configs in later directories (rightmost) override configs with the same name from earlier directories.
-For example, if both `$ROOT/configs` and`$CWD/configs`  have a `model/resnet.py`, the one from `$CWD/configs` (rightmost) wins.
+For example, if both `$ROOT/configs` and`$CWD/configs`  have a `ResNetConfigProd`, the one from `$CWD/configs` (rightmost) wins.

 ### Option 2: Config files (recommended for projects)